solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 > “Cold Ice was unique, immature, violent, provocative, and rather…odd.
 But I didn’t care.”

 Over time, *Cold Ice* became popular.
 Its concept was simple.
-Fast play, lots of explosions, [unearth unused weapons](http://transcriptions-2008.english.ucsb.edu/curriculum/lci/magazine/s_02/eric/mod.htm), a unique winter ambiance, and a good time.
+Fast play, lots of explosions, [unearth concept weapons](http://transcriptions-2008.english.ucsb.edu/curriculum/lci/magazine/s_02/eric/mod.htm), then apply a unique winter ambiance to have a good time.

 ![The original inverted texture on Gordon Freeman.](images/34-06.gif)